The Ins and Outs (and Tight Squeezes) of Closet Design: 5 Space Planning Tips

 Wherever you can stand in front of something, a drawer could be pulled out there.

-Reach-in closets with drawers: In a reach-in closet, the drawers must be placed in front of the door opening.
+Reach-in closets with drawers: In a reach-in closet, place the drawers in front of the door opening.
 In the illustration below, the arrow indicates the direction the drawer will open.

 Walk-in closets with drawers: A typical walk-in closet could have drawers on different walls, as long as they aren’t hitting anything when opened.